 - The famous Greek filled pies (spinach, cheese, and others) work equally well as main and side dishes, snacks, and party foods.

 Greek menu planning rarely follows any hard and fast rules.
 A favorite light evening meal might consist of french fries with slices of feta cheese.
-My granddaughter often has a piece of cake for breakfast with her milk (no different than a muffin?).
 Sunday meals may find the table overloaded with casseroles, grilled or roasted meat or seafood, two or three salads, dips, bread, cheeses, and olives.